paulheading/paulh_astro/src/markdown/articles/designing-account-areas-in-vuejs.md

 We also use the [Material Icons](https://fonts.google.com/icons) resource.
 It’s a large, beautiful library of icons, that adds to this consistency.

 > This article is still being written.
-If you want to stay updated or have some suggestions, then please email [hello@paulh.biz](mailto:hello@paulh.biz)
+If you want to stay updated or have some suggestions, then please email [hello@paul.ly](mailto:hello@paul.ly)